cFischi/cFish/keyboard-shortcut-workflow.md

 # Keyboard Shortcut Workflow for Git Synchronization

+## Script Enhancement: Improved Error Handling (03-31-2025)
+- Enhanced push-helper-fixed.ps1 script with robust error checking:
+  - Added pre-check to detect if there are any changes before attempting commit
+  - Added clear, user-friendly messages when there are no changes to commit
+  - Improved filtering of files in excluded directories
+  - Added validation to ensure there are valid files to commit after filtering
+- Successfully tested the enhanced scripts with various scenarios:
+  - Verified proper handling of "no changes" state
+  - Confirmed correct operation when changes are present
+  - Validated proper error messaging
+- These improvements prevent confusing error messages and make the keyboard shortcuts more reliable

 ## Laptop-Desktop Git Synchronization (03-31-2025)
 - Successfully configured and tested keyboard shortcuts for Git operations:
   - Configured Ctrl+Alt+L to execute cursor-pull.bat for pulling from GitHub